DouglasNeuroInformatics/Douglas_User_Documentation/docs/about_the_platform/index.md

 for storing data during processing.
 Scratch does not keep any historical versions and is not backed up, so it should not be relied upon for long-term storage.
 In the future it is expected a date-based deletion policy will be implemented.

+## Accessing Human MRI Scanner DICOMS

+The Siemens MAGNETOM Prisma Human MRI scanner sends collected data to `cicus03` which acts a pseudo-PACS system, collecting the files and storing them at `/home/cic/dicom/transfers` accessible for 14 calendar days before being moved to long-term cold storage.
+Users are expected to access their data during that time and copy it to appropriate long term storage.